logicly-au/pmhc-mds.com/_source/_posts/2017-06-14-Update-to-the-PMHC-MDS-v0-11-1-and-Data-Specifications-v1-0-7.md

   <li>The Episode Details tab now highlights when a referral is a Suicide Referral.</li>
 </ul>

-<p>PMHC MDS Data Specifications Update v1.0.7 was released on June 14, 2017.</p>
+<h4>PMHC MDS Data Specifications Update v1.0.7 was released on June 14, 2017.</h4>

 <p>The following data items have been updated and should be used when a service contact is a ‘<a href="https://docs.pmhc-mds.com/data-specification/data-model-and-specifications.html#service-contact-no-show">No Show</a>’.</p>